Billingshurst – St Mary

 Differentiated plan in Salter p84

-My thanks to Nick Wiseman for the photographs and some suggestions about the glass by Morris.
+My thanks to Nick Wiseman for the photographs except that of the west porch and some suggestions about the glass by Morris.